ljosberinn/xeph-ui/augmentation-log-issues.md

 - `Dawnlight` (id 431399) does not reattribute anything
   - this is the initial damage
   - note that the dot (id 431380) does fully reattribute
+- `Empyrean Hammer` (id 431625) does not reattribute anything
+  - this is the cleave

 ## Evoker